kubernetes/enhancements/keps/sig-api-machinery/4355-coordinated-leader-election/README.md

 appropriate algorithm to use when selecting leaders.

 We will allow the Coordinated Leader Election controller to create a Lease without a holder.
+If there are no candidate objects, the `Strategy` field will remain empty to indicate that the `Lease` is not managed by the CLE controller.
+Otherwise the strategy will always default to `MinimumCompatibilityVersion`.
-The `Lease` may be updated by a third party to the desired `spec.Strategy`.
-The strategy will always default to `MinimumCompatibilityVersion`.
+The `Lease` may also be updated by a third party to the desired `spec.Strategy` if an alternate strategy is preferred.
+This may be done either by the candidates, users, or additional controllers.

 #### Alternative for Strategy